JakobGM/driftproject/instructions/1-dotfiles.md

     - Source the .zshrc file
     - Bonus question: When you source the .zshrc file in the script above, how do we need to run the init script in order for it to work correctly?
     - Inform the the user that the task has been successfully performed
     - Bonus task 1: Make the script behave correctly if it has already been run previously.
+The if control structure in bash can check for existence of files easily, and you might want to use this.
+The -f flag checks if there exists a file, the -L flag checks if there is a symlink, and the -e flag checks for both.
+When symlinking with `ln` you might want to use the `-i` flag, which prompts the user when you try to overwrite an existing symlink, asking if the symlink should be overwritten.
+Check `man ln` for more information.
     - Bonus task 2: Seperate the dotfiles into two folders called 'home' and 'zsh_custom'.
 Modify the script such that it allows an arbitrary amount of files in each folder, making symlinks from $HOME and $ZSH_CUSTOM to the two respective folders.
     - Bonus task 3: Print the name of each file as it is symlinked in order to give more feedback to the user.
 - Commit the shellscript to your personal dotfiles repo and push it to the remote repository